ion-vortex/engine/docs/legal/README.md

 # Legal Documentation

-This directory contains all legal documents related to the Oxide project and contributions to it.
+This directory contains all legal documents related to Ion Vortex and contributions to it.

 ## Overview

-Oxide is an open-source project licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+Ion Vortex is an open-source project licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 This means:

 - ✅ You can use, modify, and distribute the source code
-- ✅ You can use Oxide for commercial projects
+- ✅ You can use Ion Vortex for commercial projects
 - ⚠️ Any modifications must be released under the same AGPL-3.0 license
 - ⚠️ If you run a modified version as a network service, you must provide the source code